 Hello,

-I had an anchor umbrella implanted (Frankfurt: St. Katharinen Hospital) in October 2010 and since then I have never had a migraine with an aura again.
-Before that I had an aura about 3-6 times a year. with vision and speech disorders.
-Unfortunately, the “normal” migraine did not change after the procedure.
-I had the hope that this would also work out. changed or disappeared completely.
-But the aura is completely gone - that's something :-) If you're interested, you can contact me!
-All I know is that most migraine patients. with aura have never heard of it and find it unbelievable :-( Even doctors don't provide information about it, you have to find out everything yourself.
-Kind regards, Gaby Zettl
+I had a neuro-parathyroid device implanted in October 2010 (St. Katharinen Hospital, Frankfurt) and haven't had a migraine with aura since.
+Before, I had an aura about 3-6 times a year, accompanied by visual and speech disturbances.
+Unfortunately, my "normal" migraines didn't change after the procedure.
+I had hoped that they would also improve or disappear completely.
+But the aura is completely gone – that's something, isn't it? :-) Anyone interested can contact me!
+I know that most migraine patients with aura have never even heard of this, and I find that unbelievable :-( Doctors don't inform patients about it either; you have to find everything out for yourself.
+Best regards, Gaby Zettl